Duke-UNC Orthopaedic Pediatric Surgery Fellowship

 There are eight core pediatric orthopaedic attendings involved in the fellowship:

 - Duke: Robert Lark, MD, MS (Program Director); Benjamin Alman, MD; Robert Fitch, MD; and Elizabeth Hubbard, MD

-- UNC: Joseph Stone, MD (UNC Site Director); Craig R. Louer, Jr, MD; James Sanders, MD; and Anna Vergun, MD
+- UNC: Joseph Stone, MD (UNC Site Director); Anna Vergun, MD; James Sanders, MD; and Stuart Mitchell, MD

 Together, they perform roughly 2,000 procedures every year and cover all aspects of pediatric orthopaedics including: spine, hip, sports, trauma, complex deformity, and tumor.
 Core faculty at both institutions have published nearly 400 articles or book chapters, have been invited to lecture around the world, and have received numerous awards for their work.